Megafunk/MassSample/README.md

 > 6.3.2 [`StateTree`](#mass-pm-ai-st)
 > 6.3.3 ...

-This Section, as the rest of the document is still work in progress.
+This section, like the rest of the document, is still work in progress.

 <!-- FIXME: Ideally, this section should be like the previous one. -->
 <!-- FIXME: To what extent do we want to cover the AI side of mass. -->